 As many colleges have been working on solutions to end the coronavirus pandemic, this ranking has given precedence to colleges that can demonstrate that they have created international cooperation opportunities that helped with coronavirus prevention efforts.
 But this ranking also takes into account non-coronavirus-related international cooperation efforts, as these are likely to be beneficial to students once the pandemic recedes.

-To identify the colleges that have boosted their global ties during the pandemic, we analyzed a number of sources that indicated higher education internationalism.
-These sources vary from a list of colleges with the best international relations degrees in 2021 to an article that highlights colleges that had strong overall international connections prior to the pandemic.
+To identify the colleges that have boosted their global ties during the pandemic, we analyzed several sources that indicated higher education internationalism.
+These sources vary from a list of colleges with the best international relations degrees in 2021 to an article that highlights colleges that had strong overall international connections before the pandemic.
 After sourcing the colleges from these lists, we conducted further research to see how the colleges had responded to international outreach during the pandemic.
 Finally, we ranked the strongest colleges.

 The list of our sources is as follows: